Skew Mean Curvature Flow: Abstract

 \section{Abstract}

-The skew mean curvature flow or binormal flow, which origins from the vortex filament equation, describes the evolution of a codimension two submanifold along binormal direction.
-We show that by a generalized Hasimoto transformation, the SMCF is equivalent to a non-linear \sch system.
-Moreover, we prove the existence of a local solution to the initial value problem of the SMCF of surfaces in Euclidean space $\Real^4$.
-The key ingredient is a uniform Sobolev-type embedding theorem for the second fundamental forms of two dimensional surfaces, which might be of independent interest.
+The skew mean curvature flow(SMCF), which origins from the study of fluid dynamics, describes the evolution of a codimension two submanifold along its binormal direction.
+We study the basic properties of the SMCF and prove the existence of a short-time solution to the initial value problem of the SMCF of compact surfaces in Euclidean space $\Real^4$.
+A Sobolev-type embedding theorem for the second fundamental forms of two dimensional surfaces is also proved, which might be of independent interest.